airbytehq/PyAirbyte/README.md

 ## Connector compatibility

-To make a connector compatible with airbyte-lib, the following requirements must be met:
+To make a connector compatible with PyAirbyte, the following requirements must be met:
 * The connector must be a Python package, with a `pyproject.toml` or a `setup.py` file.
 * In the package, there must be a `run.py` file that contains a `run` method.
 This method should read arguments from the command line, and run the connector with them, outputting messages to stdout.
 * The `pyproject.toml` or `setup.py` file must specify a command line entry point for the `run` method called `source-<connector name>`.
 This is usually done by adding a `console_scripts` section to the `pyproject.toml` file, or a `entry_points` section to the `setup.py` file.
 For example: